Google Cloud will let you pick its greenest region to work with

 "These results show that by displaying carbon information in context of when you make the decision of picking a region, we are helping you make more sustainable decisions.

-“By sharing and displaying carbon information of Google Cloud regions, together we’re making tangible progress towards our goal of a carbon-free future.
-Learn more about Carbon free energy for Google Cloud regions.”
+“By sharing and displaying carbon information of Google Cloud regions, together we’re making tangible progress towards our goal of a carbon-free future.”

 Google first achieved carbon neutrality in 2007, and has been purchasing enough solar and wind energy to match 100% of its global electricity consumption since 2017.